Tamilarasan: Music

 This film's music is composed by Ilaiyaraaja while lyrics are written by Arp.
 Jayaraam, Palani Bharathi and Madhan Karky The whole album was released but after sometime two singles was added to the album.
 The title track was released and sung by Yogi B, Suzanne D'Mello and Nakash Aziz all of them marking their debut for Ilaiyaraja and the next single Thamizhan Da and sung by Nakash Aziz and Arjun Chandy with the latter marking his first collaboration with Ilaiyaraaja.
+This is the last movie where Ilayaraja and S.P.
+Balasubrahmanyam worked together.